wnanbei/direwolf/articles/advanced-usage.md

 ## 1. Session Object

-Request method such as `Get()` and `Post()`, which use short connection by default, do not reuse connections.
-You can use `Session` if you want to reuse connections for efficiency.

 The session integrates `http.Client`.
 When made a large number of requests to a single domain, the connections can be reused to improve efficiency through the underlying connection pool.

 ```go